 An organization may waste time, financial resources or may suffer from too many employees leaving it.
 Processes may cause damage if they are not analyzed, optimized and suitable for the business model, production line, culture, inner and outer environmental factors, clients, products, contracts.
 Processes may be a reason for losing employees if people do not agree to them.
 Overwhelmed or poorly executed processes may even push clients away.

-People inside the organization at all levels may need to observe and assess the current processes they are involved in, define gaps and flows so timely corrective actions are applied.
+People inside the organization at all levels may need to observe and assess the current processes they are involved in and define gaps so timely corrective actions are applied.

 Obsessing too much with processes can lead to waste of time, resources and general stress, while not controlling the processes may lead to chaos and productivity deflation.